Identifying the Key Attributes in an Unlabeled Event Log for Automated Process Discovery: Introduction

-In this paper, we propose a two-stage key attribute identification method for automated process discovery.
+This paper considers the scenario where raw data are given in a table format and the columns of case-ids, activity, and timestamp are hidden in the table.
+The objective is to identify these attributes efficiently.
+More specifically, let $L$ be a table-formated raw log data with $N_\text{rows}$ rows and $N_\text{attr}$ attributes, i.e., $A = \{a_1, a_2, \cdots, a_{N_\text{attr}}\}$ where $N_\text{attr} \geq 3$.
+Furthermore, $L$ consists of raw event values $E = \{\mathbf{e}_1, \mathbf{e}_2, \cdots, \mathbf{e}_{N_{\text{rows}}}\}$ where $\mathbf{e}_i = \{v_1^i, v_2^i, \cdots, v_{N_\text{attr}}^i\}$.
+The objective is to identify (i) case-id, (ii) activity, and (iii) timestamp attributes in $A$ by analyzing $E$.
+In this setting, we propose a two-stage key attribute identification method for automated process discovery.
 To avoid exhaustive computation due to combinatorial explosion, we first narrow down candidates for each key attribute by using supervised machine learning.
 If we could identify a single candidate for each key attribute, then we output them as the key attributes.
 Otherwise, we identify the best combination of the candidates by discovering and evaluating a process model for every combination.
 We define five scoring functions for this evaluation.
 Our computational complexity can be reduced from $\mathcal{O}(N^3)$ to $\mathcal{O}(k^3)$ where $k$ is the number of candidates we keep in the first stage, where usually $k$ is much smaller than $N$.
 We thoroughly evaluated our method with 14 open datasets, clarified which parameters affect accuracy and computation, and showed that our method could feasibly identify the key attributes even with $k = 2$ within a reasonable time (about 20 seconds).

-The contributions of our research are as follows: \begin{enumerate} \item To the best of our knowledge, we are the first to identify the key attributes in an event log. \item We propose a two-stage method to avoid the combinatorial explosion to reduce our computational complexity from $\mathcal{O}(N^3)$ to $\mathcal{O}(k^3)$ where $k \ll N$. \end{enumerate}
+The contributions of our research are as follows: \begin{enumerate} \item To the best of our knowledge, we are the first to identify all the key attributes in an event log. \item We propose a two-stage method to avoid the combinatorial explosion to reduce our computational complexity from $\mathcal{O}(N^3)$ to $\mathcal{O}(k^3)$ where $k \ll N$. \end{enumerate}

 The remainder of this paper is organized as follows.
-Section~\ref{sec:related_work} summarizes the prior art and states the problem statement.
+Section~\ref{sec:related_work} summarizes the prior art and the motivation of our work.
 Section~\ref{sec:proposed_method} describes the proposed method.
-Section~\ref{sec:performance_evaluation} shows the results of performance evaluation.
+Section~\ref{sec:performance_evaluation} shows the results of the performance evaluation.
 Section~\ref{sec:open_problems} discusses possible future work.
 Section~\ref{sec:conclusions} concludes the paper.